Separately Managed Accounts with Direct Indexing: A tax planning tool for baby boomers

 Well, many of the advisors we partner with have been working with their clients for MANY years and they know a lot about them and their situations.
 Knowing details about their clients' families, jobs, careers and potential future liquidity events helps in the planning process.

 We've all heard the statistics about 10,000 baby boomers (born between 1946 and 1964) reach retirement age every day.
-According to Pew Research Center, baby boomers are retiring at retiring at a faster pace since COVID-19 began.
+According to Pew Research Center, baby boomers are retiring at a faster pace since COVID-19 began.
 Nearly 29 million Boomers retired in 2020— three million more than in 2019.
 By 2030, 75 million more Boomers are expected to retire.2

 As this group leaves the workforce and looks to decumulate their portfolios, events like the ones listed below are going to increase: